WattTime/pyiso/README.md

 Changelog
 ---------
-* 0.3.0: Major features: Add LMP to all ISO's, license change.
+* 0.3.0: Major features: Add LMP to all ISOs, license change.
 Please contact us for alternative licenses.
 Bugfixes: SVERI has a new URL.
 Minor features: CAISO has 15-minute RTPD market.
 * 0.2.23: Major fix: ERCOT real-time data format changed, this release is updated to match the new format.
 Minor fixes to excel date handling with pandas 0.18, and MISO forecast.
 * 0.2.22: Feature: LMP in NYISO, thanks @ecalifornica!
 Bug fixes for DST transition.
 * 0.2.21: Major feature: generation mix in NYISO.
 Bug fix: time zone handling in NYISO.